Day 1, August 29, home to Gridley via I-5, SR99: 119 miles

 The beautiful Coalville area above Park City, Utah.

-There are some very interesting rock formations in the Green River area.
+There are some very interesting rock formations in the Green River area of Wyoming.

 At the highest point along all of I-80, over 8,000 feet, this Lincoln monument looks out over the highway at the Summit Rest Area.
 There is quite a story behind this statue: Monument information